 At the heart of the analysis is the definition of a ‘low carbon policy package’ that contains the policies necessary to reach a low carbon economy.

 We look at both positive and negative aspects of policy, i.e. those that support the low carbon goal and those that are barriers and need to be removed.

 We measure how effective a policy package is by looking at whether we can prove the direct relationship between the political influence on the actors (e.g. taxes, regulations, incentives) and the policy’s intended effect (reaching of target e.g. through sectoral change).

 We only evaluate policy packages, i.e. all policies relevant within a segment, and not individual policies or measures.
 Often only the combination of a range of measures creates the desired impact.

-For a more detailed description see the methodology chapter of the Climate Action Tracker Australia report.
+For a more detailed description see the methodology report accompanying the country assessment reports.